 How to Make Instant Pot Jasmine Rice

-Rinse the rice in a strainer under running water for a minute or two until the water is clear.
-Jasmine rice does not need to be soaked or it will be soggy.
+Step 1: Rinse the rice in a strainer under running water for a minute or two until the water is clear.
+Add the rice and fresh water to the Instant Pot.
+Secure the lid and seal the steam valve.

-Fluff the rice with a fork and leave the lid on askew and the Instant Pot on warm until ready to serve.
-Store any leftovers covered in the fridge for 4-5 days.
+Step 3: Fluff the rice with a fork and leave the lid on askew and the Instant Pot on warm until ready to serve

 There is no need to soak jasmine rice before cooking it in the Instant Pot, just give it a rinse.
 Place the rice in a strainer and put it under running water for a minute or two until the water is clear.
 Soaking jasmine rice for a long period of time will make it soggy and clumpy.